PttCodingMan/SingleLog/README.md

 logger.info('show value', 456)
 ```
 In this example, the log message will display on the screen.
-Algo you can find it in local file.
+Also you can find it in local file.